miklevin/MikeLev.in/_posts/2025-06-29-python-ast-refactoring-oop-alternative.md

 * **Crafting Compelling Narratives: Title & Filename Brainstorm:**
     * **Title Option 1:** The WET Revolution: Building Tools That Write Your Code
         * **Filename:** `wet-revolution-code-generation-tools.md`
         * **Rationale:** This title is punchy and philosophical, appealing to readers interested in high-level software design paradigms.
-It frames the entry as a manifesto for a new way of working, with the reconstructor script as the central proof point.
+It frames the entry as a blueprint for a new way of working, with the reconstructor script as the central proof point.
     * **Title Option 2:** The Inheritance Alternative: Pragmatic Refactoring with Python's AST
         * **Filename:** `python-ast-refactoring-oop-alternative.md`
         * **Rationale:** This is a more technical and descriptive title, directly targeting developers facing similar challenges with OOP.
 It promises a concrete solution to a common pain point, making it highly discoverable for those searching for practical techniques.